donkuri/japanese-resources/README.md

 If you intend to do isolated kanji study, you can use the following resources. **It is strongly suggested to skip straight to vocabulary** and to come back here if really needed, except for the miscellaneous part which can be used rightaway.

 - Mnemonics
-  - [RRTK450](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ) - A shortened "recognition" version of [RTK](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921). **Disclaimer: The stories were taken from a website and some of there are pretty offensive.**
+  - [RRTK450](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ) - A shortened "recognition" version of [RTK](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921). **Disclaimer: The stories were taken from a website and some of them are pretty offensive.**
   - [Kodansha Kanji Learner's Course](https://www.amazon.com/Kodansha-Kanji-Learners-Course-Step/dp/1568365268) - An arguably better version of Remembering the Kanji.
 Has [an accompanying Anki deck](https://ankiweb.net/shared/info/1564742924)

 - Phonetics